Clear glass of water in a dream on cream linen with a single wildflower beside it under a soft blue sky

 Today, if the theme resonates, name one “old lack” in your life — what, by your sense, is always “not enough” for you.
 And write beside it one more precise word for it: not “love,” but, for example, “reliability”; not “attention,” but “recognition.”
 The Shadow recognizes such clarifications as work with yourself, and in the dreams that follow sets before you a bucket from which you cannot drink less often.

 Astrological note: A dream of unslakable thirst often comes during Neptune’s transits through your 4th or 12th house, during its aspects to the Moon, and in periods when Pluto touches your Moon.
 Pisceans, Cancers, and Scorpios recognize this dream with particular accuracy.
-If Neptune is now touching your Moon — the Shadow names the old emptiness, and the dream conveys this through water that passes through you without wetting your throat.
+If Neptune is now touching your Moon, the Shadow names the old emptiness, and the dream conveys this through water that passes through you without wetting your throat.

-You Find a Source, and the Water Helps
+You find a source, and the water helps

-If the source is simple and clean — your new support is real; it’s worth protecting it from unnecessary ornament.
-If herbs grow and animals live near the water — the whole way of life around this source is healthy; it’s worth bringing some of its features into your own day.
-If you invite another to drink — your generosity matches your fullness; it’s worth noticing this as a sign of maturity.
-If you mark the place — in real life it’s worth staying in touch with this “source” regularly, not by chance.
-If after drinking you feel warm — this is water of life, not illusion; trust this sense.
+If you invite another to drink, your generosity matches your fullness.
+Notice that as a sign of maturity.
+If you mark the place, in waking life it is worth staying in touch with this “source” regularly, not by chance.
+If after drinking you feel warm, that is water of life, not illusion.
+Trust the sensation.
 The opposite vantage on this same theme is the dream where the water does not run, the taps are broken — the same need, met by absence.

 Ask yourself: “Which ‘source’ in my life is actually watering me right now — and how can I come back to it not from extreme thirst, but as part of an ordinary day?”